 The character development is predictably centered on our MC, but there are definitely others worthy of mention - every encounter catalyses development, and all of them make a splash.
 Indeed, some fish are so GAR that they make humans in other series look like water fleas.

-The MC experiences a shift in principles as he grows his sea legs, reflected in his character design.
-Consumed by his desire to fight against those who would go with the flow - he, himself, is eventually enveloped by the laws of survival.
+The MC experiences a shift in principles as he grows his sea legs.
+Consumed by his desire to fight against those who would go with the flow - he himself is soon enveloped by the laws of survival.
 Floating at the surface of troubled waters is his own metamorphosis into that which he hates!
-Even as this emo fish plunges into the abyss of despair, even as he drowns in his responsibilities... he grapples with the corruption of his humanity!
+Even as this emo fish plunges into the abyss of bitterness, even as he drowns in despair... he grapples with the corruption of his humanity!

 The other fish in his school always remain a little wet behind the ears, but a favourable point is that there isn't any undeserved salt.
-While the characters aren't particularly deep, they're believable and difficult to hate, considering the sink or swim scenario they're faced with.
+While the characters aren't particularly deep, they're believable and difficult to hate when considering their 'sink or swim' ultimatum.

-There's also a concurrent plot following a professor and his student.
-The problems explored here mirror those of our protagonists; the struggle to overcome (social) barriers, search for utopia, and the natural order.
+There's also a concurrent storyline following a professor and his student.
+The problems explored here mirror those of our protagonists; the struggle to overcome barriers, the search for utopia, and the taboo.
 Their narrative provides a more relatable side to the pursuit of happiness, but more to the point, it runs parallel to the commentary on pointless resistance...

 ...or I might just be overthinking it again, and it's all just about the struggle to seal the deal.